Please do comment on my Twitter or Facebook page

 Urin: question of a vacancy

 Bolshoi Theatre chief Vladimir Urin has denied that there is any question at the moment of the return to the Bolshoi company of former soloist Pavel Dmitrichenko.
 It had earlier been made known that Dmitrichenko, on being released from jail, was permitted to work at the Bolshoi in order to get back to ballet shape.

 Urin said: ‘He (Dmitrichenko) asked for the chance to work in class.
 That permission was granted.
 But the question of his return to the Bolshoi company does not arise, because he is not in the right ballet shape required of a Bolshoi artist.
 If he does manage to get back in shape, then the question would be decided should there be a vacancy.’

 He said that Dmitrichenko could enter the theatre only on a general basis.
 ‘He can apply for the opportunity to return on the same general basis of young graduate dancers.
 But this is for some day in the future,’ said Urin.

-Dmitrichenko was jailed for five and a half years for the attack on the Bolshoi ballet’s artistic director Sergei Filin, and was released on parole.
+for the attack on the Bolshoi ballet’s artistic director Sergei Filin, and was released on parole.
 The attack on Filin took place in Moscow on 17 January 2013; acid was thrown in his face, resulting in hospitalisation with third-degree burns to his face and eyes.
 Filin underwent more than 20 operations on his eyes.

 ' If he does manage to get back in shape, then the question would be decided should there be a vacancy'

-Urin: no Dmitrichenko Bolshoi return - for now
+Urin: no Dmitrichenko return – for now

 Dmitrichenko in court, pic Andrei Stenin/RIA Novosti